 Figure 3 Participant flow for the SCOOP study.[Au: Title OK?] .
 [Au: Moved down green text from above to form this figure legend and then edited here to streamline.
 Please check my edits for accuaracy, OK?
 The figure legend shoud be no longer than 250 words.
 Please make sure the ‘usual care’ that the control arm receives is specified in the main text.]

-The inclusion criteria for the SCOOP trial were female sex, age (70–85) and ablity to provide informed consent.
+The inclusion criteria for the SCOOP trial were female sex, age (70–85) and ability to provide informed consent.
 The exclusion criteria were individuals on osteoporosis treatment, individuals with substantial comorbidity and other factors (for example, recent bereavement).
-Participants underwent block randomisation stratified by age (70–74; 75–79; 80–85) and general practice.
+After completing a FRAX questionnaire, participants underwent block randomisation stratified by age (70–74; 75–79; 80–85) and general practice.
 Owing to the pragmatic study nature, double-blinding was not feasible, however, research staff acquiring hospital fracture data were blinded to participant study arm.
 A total of 12,483 participants were randomised to either the control arm or the screening arm, constituting 59,401 person-years of observation.
-The control arm comprised individuals receiving ‘usual care’; individuals in the screening arm had their 10 year probability of fracture calculated using FRAX.
+The control arm comprised individuals receiving ‘usual care’ (provided in primary care); individuals in the screening arm had their 10 year probability of fracture calculated using FRAX.
 Those at moderate to high-risk underwent DXA to calculate BMD.
 Treatment decisions were made in primary care based on the above findings.
 In SCOOP, the primary outcome measure was the proportion of individuals sustaining fragility fractures (that is, not excluding fractures of the skull, hand, foot and nose) in each group.
 Secondary outcomes included: the proportions of all fractures, hip fracture rate, cost-effectiveness, mortality and EQ-5D in each group, and a qualitative evaluation of participant acceptability.
 Effectiveness data analysis was performed using Cox’s proportional hazards models.
 Linear models were used for quality of life analyses and all relevant analyses were performed on an intention to treat basis.
 Economic analyses were obtained from a tax payer’s perspective according to the costs to the NHS.
 A qualitative exploration of acceptability and adherence was performed.

-DXA, dual-energy X-ray absoptimetry; SCreening of Older wOmen for Prevention of fracture, SCOOP [Au: Please define EQ-5D in the footnote.].
+DXA, dual-energy X-ray absoptimetry; SCreening of Older wOmen for Prevention of fracture, SCOOP; EQ-5D, a healthcare quality assessment tool [Au: Please define EQ-5D in the footnote.].
 Figure reproduced with permission from reference130.

 Figure 4: Cost-effectiveness acceptability curves from the SCOOP study.[Au: Title OK?]
-The graph shows cost-effectiveness acceptability curves for cost per quality adjusted life year (QALY), osteoporotic fracture prevented (OFP), and hip fracture prevented (HFP) for the base case analyses (imputed and full data) from the Screening of older women for prevention of fracture (SCOOP) study.
+The graph depicts cost-effectiveness acceptability curves for cost per quality adjusted life year (QALY)(blue line), per osteoporotic fracture prevented (OFP) (in orange), and per hip fracture prevented (HFP) (green line) from the Screening of older women for prevention of fracture (SCOOP) study.
 The figure is reproduced with permission from Ref.
 113.

 [Au: I suggest removing this figure as it is difficult to interpret in this context and it will allow you space for an additional box (see above).]

 Figure 5: The effect of screening on hip fracture rates in the SCOOP study[Au: Title OK?].
-The graph shows the effect[Au:OK?] of screening on hip fracture incidence[Au:OK?
-Or hip fracture rate?] compared with control arm, expressed as a hazard ratio, across range of FRAX 10-year hip fracture probabilities calculated baseline without BMD.
-There was evidence of an interaction of effectiveness [Au: effectiveness of screening? ] with baseline probability (p=0.021).
-The symbols indicate the range of baseline probabilities in the whole study population (darker[Au:OK?] symbols) and in the high-risk group identified by screening (lighter[Au:OK?] symbols) 114
+The graph shows the effect[Au:OK?] of screening on hip fracture risk[Au:OK?
+Or hip fracture rate?] compared with the control arm, expressed as a hazard ratio, across a range of FRAX 10-year hip fracture probabilities calculated at baseline without BMD.
+An interaction is observed between effectiveness of screening [Au: effectiveness of screening? ] and baseline probability of fracture(p=0.021).
+The range of baseline probabilities are indicated by symbols in the total study population (darker[Au:OK?] symbols) and in the high-risk group who were identified by screening (lighter[Au:OK?] symbols) 114